mcastling/mcastling.github.io/signals-actions.md

-# Signals and Actions
+# Event Handling

 In DALI applications a _signal and slot_ mechanism is used for communication between objects.

 A **signal** is a notfication from a DALi object containing event information.
 A **slot** is an application function that recieves the signal - an event handler.

-Examples of signals used in Dali are Touch data, Key events and Input signals.

 ## Signals

-Objects in DALi can provide 'signals' to inform an application of user actions or events.
+Objects in DALi can provide 'signals' to inform an application of user actions or events, such as Touch data, Key events and Input signals.
 The application can connect to these signals if it requires notification of these events.

 A class method can be connected to the signals if local data needs to be accessed.
 If local data does not need to be accessed standard C Style functions can be used.